Dry Fork Station

 Construction on the Dry Fork Station began in 2007, and commercial operation began in 2011.
 Among many significant milestones, the safety record during construction included more than 6 million man-hours worked without a lost-time accident.
 The power plant was built for $1.35 billion.

-Design capacity of Dry Fork Station is 422 megawatts (MW); however, the maximum net generation is estimated to be 385 MW.
 The majority of electricity produced at Dry Fork Station is sent via 125 miles of transmission line to substations in northeast Wyoming, where it connects to the transmission grid.

 Sub-bituminous coal from the nearby Dry Fork Mine provides fuel for Dry Fork Station via a conveyor system approximately one mile in length.
 The station uses pulverized coal technology and the latest generation of pollution control technologies resulting in very low emissions.